 These different authentication methods have different levels of assurance.
 If you have authenticated with a lower level of assurance in the first application and the second requires higher level of assurance, you need to re-authenticate.
-But if the levels match or if you have used a higher level in the first application, you can Single Sign-On to the second application.
+But if the levels match or if you have used a higher level in the first application, you can SSO to the second application.

 How does an application know what kind of authentication to request?
 There are two main ways to implement this.
 The first one is to include this logic into the application.
-This will increase the complexity of your application as more code, maybe even completely custom code, need to be created and maintained with the application.
-In environments with multiple applications and separate divisions owning those applications, tracking all the requirements and maintaining them could become a nightmare.
+This will increase the complexity of your application as more code, maybe even completely custom code, need to be written and maintained with the application.
+In environments with multiple applications and separate divisions owning those applications, tracking all the requirements and maintaining them could become challenging.

 A much better and simpler way is to use an Identity Provider ( See: “What is an identity provider“) that acts as a centralized control point where application specific authorization policies are maintained.
-Instead of updating and maintaining all your applications, should you change authentication requirements you only need to tweak the authorization policy that the IdP maintains.
+Instead of updating and maintaining all your applications, should you change authentication requirements you only need to tweak the authorization policy that the Identity Provider maintains.

 Another benefit of using a centralised controlling mechanism is that attributes are part of the authentication event.
 After you have authenticated the user, some identity attributes become known to the application.
-If you are using an IdP it can take care of collecting the necessary identity attributes that the application needs and delivering them to the application.
+If you are using an Identity Provider it can take care of collecting the necessary identity attributes that the application needs and delivering them to the application.
 This will keep the application environment much simpler, easier to maintain and can help you comply to e.g. The General Data Protection Regulation.